Towards Robust Blind Face Restoration with Codebook Lookup Transformer: Methodology

 Due to corruptions of textures in LQ faces, the nearest-neighbour~(NN) matching in Eq.~\eqref{eq:nn} usually fails in finding accurate codes for face restoration.
 As depicted in Fig.~\ref{fig:motivation}(b), LQ features with diverse degradation could deviate from the correct code and be grouped into nearby clusters, resulting in undesirable restoration results, as shown in Fig.~\ref{fig:motivation}(f).
 To mitigate the problem, we employ a Transformer to model global interrelations for better code prediction.
 Built upon the learned autoencoder presented in Sec.~\ref{sec:codebook_learning}, as shown in Fig.~\ref{Fig:framework}(b), we insert a Transformer~\cite{vaswani2017attention} module containing nine self-attention blocks following the encoder.
 We fix the codebook $\mathcal{C}$ and decoder $D_H$ and finetune the encoder $E_H$ for restoration.
 The finetuned encoder is denoted as $E_L$.
 To obtain the LQ features $Z_l\in \mathbb{R}^{m\times n\times d}$ through $E_L$, we first unfold the features into $m\cdot n$ vectors $Z_l^v\in \mathbb{R}^{(m\cdot n)\times d}$, and then feed them to the Transformer module.
 The $s$-th self-attention block of Transformer computes as the following:

 where $X_0=Z_l^v$.
 The query $Q$, key $K$, and value $V$ are obtained from $X_s$ through linear layers.
-We add a sinusoidal positional embedding $\mathcal{P}\in \mathbb{R}^{(m\cdot n)\times d}$~\cite{carion2020end, cheng2021mask2former} on the queries $Q$ and the keys $K$ to increase its expressiveness of modeling sequential representation of codebook.
-Overall, taking the encoding feature $Z_l^v$ as an input, the Transformer predicts the $m\cdot n$ code sequence $\hat{s}\in \{0,\cdots,|N|-1\}^{m\cdot n}$ in form of the probability of the $N$-way classification.
+We add a sinusoidal positional embedding $\mathcal{P}\in \mathbb{R}^{(m\cdot n)\times d}$~\cite{carion2020end, cheng2021mask2former} on the queries $Q$ and the keys $K$ to increase the expressiveness of modeling sequential representation.
+Following the self-attention blocks, a Linear layer is adopted to project features to the dimension of $(m\cdot n)\times N$.
+Overall, taking the encoding feature $Z_l^v$ as an input, the Transformer predicts the $m\cdot n$ code sequence $\hat{s}\in \{0,\cdots,|N|-1\}^{m\cdot n}$ in form of the probability of the $N$ code items.
 The predicted code sequence then retrieves the $m\cdot n$ respective code items from the learned codebook, forming the quantized feature $\hat{Z}_c\in \mathbb{R}^{m\times n\times d}$ that produces a high-quality face image through the fixed decoder $D_H$.
 Thanks to our large compression ratio (\ie,~32), our Transformer is effective and efficient in modeling global correlations of LQ face images. {\bf Training Objectives.} We train Transformer module $T$ as well as finetune the encoder $E_L$ for restoration, while the codebook $\mathcal{C}$ and decoder $D_H$ are kept fixed.
 Instead of employing reconstruction loss and adversarial loss in the image-level, only code-level losses are required in this stage: 1) cross-entropy loss $\mathcal{L}_{code}^{token}$ for code token prediction supervision, and 2) L2 loss $\mathcal{L}_{code}^{feat'}$ to force the LQ feature $Z_l$ to approach the quantized feature $Z_c$ from codebook, which eases the difficulty of token prediction learning:

 where the ground truth of latent code $s$ is obtained from the pre-trained autoencoder in Stage I (Sec.~\ref{sec:codebook_learning}), thus the quantized feature $Z_c$ is then retrieved from codebook according to the $s$.
 The final objective of Transformer learning is: